 The ferry leaves from Horseshoe Bay where you can get to by bus from Downtown Vancouver (about an hour).
-The ride takes around 1 hour and 40 minutes and is one of the most scenic ferry rides on that side of BC.
+The ferry ride takes around 1 hour and 40 minutes and is one of the most scenic ferry rides on that side of BC.

 Tip: bring food with you, though there is a restaurant on the ferry the food is not the best and the line is outrageous.
 It also gets quite windy on the ferry if you are on the top floor enjoying the open view so a windbreaker comes in handy.

 Tip2 Chefs Affair is a great place for brunch.
-The cafe itself is quite small but has a wonderful side walk patio and a great, tasty menu.
+The cafe itself is quite small but has a wonderful sidewalk patio and a great, tasty menu.

 The drive back is an adventure just as much giving you an opportunity to drop into Ucluelet and explore scenic points you may have missed on the way there.
 All in all a memorable few days to spend on the road!